 Research in optic nerve disease is taking place in laboratories around the world.
 If you would like to contribute to this effort by volunteering or donating, please contact IFOND.
 Your help may be of great assistance to the current search for therapies.
 Thank you for your interest!

-by glasses, or a diagnosis of Leber's Hereditary Optic Neuropathy (LHON),
+Leber's Hereditary Optic Neuropathy (LHON)

-Four Major Categories of Optic Nerve Disease
+Optic Nerve Disease

 IFOND is registered service mark of

-The International Foundation for Optic Nerve Disease
+The International Foundation for Optic Nerve Disease, est. October 1995.

 The information contained on this website should not be considered medical guidance or professional advice.
 IFOND is not responsible for errors or omissions in information provided on this site or actions resulting from its use.
 IFOND does not publish all information from all available sources on optic nerve disease.
 IFOND is not responsible for the validity of the studies or reviews nor is it an advocate of studies or reviews mentioned on or linked from the IFOND web site.
 IFOND does not endorse or recommend participation in any particular clinical trial or treatment protocol which may be mentioned on this site.
 Direct any questions concerning your personal health to your appropriate health care professional.